 - 1. The MLC clinical student should follow the MLC calendar, being present at the school all day, each scheduled day of the experience. - 2.
-When a clinical student is ill and unable to go to school, the candidate should text or phone the cooperating teacher as soon as possible.
+When a clinical student is ill and unable to go to school, the student should text or phone their cooperating teacher as soon as possible.
 In addition, the absence should be logged in the MLC Portal (Attendance > Schedule Field Exp Absence).
 When the absence is submitted, an email notification is sent to the cooperating teacher, school administrator, and college supervisor. - 3.
-When a clinical student needs to be excused for athletics, a medical appointment, funeral, etc., the candidate should request an excused absence in advance of the day.
+When a clinical student needs to be excused for athletics, a medical appointment, funeral, etc., the student should request an excused absence in advance of the day.
 The request is made through the Portal (Attendance > Schedule Field Exp Absence).
-When the request is approved, an email notification is sent to the cooperating teacher, school administrator, and the candidate. - 4.
-The Director of Field Experiences is responsible for determining the length and amount of make-up days when absences exceed two times. - 5.
-In the event of a snow day or in-service day (that the clinical student is not expected to attend), the candidate should log into the Portal and report the event under "School Closed."
+When the request is approved, an email notification is sent to the cooperating teacher, school administrator, and the student. - 4.
+The director of field experiences is responsible for determining the length and amount of make-up days when absences exceed two times. - 5.
+In the event of a snow day or in-service day that the clinical student is not expected to attend, the student should log into the Portal and report the event under "School Closed."
 The absence does not count toward the maximum allowed. - 6.
-The clinical student will not be excused from clinical in order to take professional exams. - 7.
 Unexcused absences will be reported to MLC (see p.
-11 for contact information) by school district personnel. - 8.
-On questionable weather days, a student should check television and radio stations or school websites for information regarding cancellations and late starts.
-The MLC clinical student is expected to go to school in the event of a late start. - B. Dress/Conduct
+1) for contact information) by school district personnel. - 7.
+On questionable weather days a student should check television and radio stations or school websites for information regarding cancellations and late starts.
+The MLC clinical student is expected to go to school in the event of a late start.

+B. Dress/Conduct